anel-ibrahimovic/weather-app/README.md

-A simple desktop weather appl built with Python that allows users to search for current weather information by city name.
+A simple desktop weather app built with Python that allows users to search for current weather information by city name.
 It fetches real-time weather data from the API.

 Features: